joonassandell/dotfiles/README.md

   - Accessibility → Zoom: Check `Use scroll gesture with modifier keys to zoom`
   - Configure Finder sidebar: Add essential folders and remove Recents etc.
   - Install `Operator Mono` and other typefaces from NAS
+  - If the keyboard layout is not recognized correctly: Run `sudo open /System/Library/CoreServices/KeyboardSetupAssistant.app/Contents/MacOS/KeyboardSetupAssistant` and edit Keyboard → Text Input → Input sources again to `Finnish and U.S.`
 - [One Password 6](https://c.1password.com/dist/1P/mac4/1Password-6.8.9.pkg): Install and sync to `~/Drive/1Password`
 - [Brave](https://brave.com/):
   - Sync and set it as the default browser